First Time Home Buyer Process in Florida: Expert Guide

 Step 2 - Decide which type of mortgage to get

 When looking into mortgages, there are various types to consider.
-The first factor to contemplate is whether to choose a fixed-rate or adjustable-rate mortgage (ARM).
+The first factor to contemplate is choosing a fixed-rate or adjustable-rate mortgage (ARM).

 Fixed-rate loans have a slightly higher rate than ARMs, but the interest rate remains constant throughout the mortgage term, allowing you to know your monthly payments in advance.